+But if there are in fact things in life which are more important than dessert then, surely, we would make choices about them based on a rational consideration of the benefits and disadvantages for our lives?
+Well maybe not.
 For example, we are aware that our decisions may be influenced by advertising.
-You would think that if we were conscious of an influence we would be able to negate its effect - we know that advertising is far from honest in its representation of goods and services.
-But it seems that the immense amounts of money spent on advertising indicate that we choose not do so or, more likely, can’t be bothered to do so.
-It looks as though enough of us are beguiled by the message to warrant the money spent: evidently we are hypnotised into deciding that we do actually want whatever is being sold to us.
+We know that advertising is far from designed to present the truth and the whole truth in its representation of goods and services.
+You would think then that, if we were conscious of this, that we would be able to negate its effect.
+The immense amount of money paid to advertising agencies, however, is in itself evidence that we choose not do so or, more likely, can’t be bothered to do so.
+It looks as though enough of us are beguiled by the message to warrant the money spent.
+We are hypnotised into deciding at some emotional level that we do actually want whatever is being sold to us.

 So what about the decisions which do not have anything to do with advertising?
 Are they based on reason?
-For many years there was the idea that the Market was a perfect example of reason used in pursuit of the wish to gain as much as possible.
-We have seen that the perfect market (i.e. the rational market) beloved of economists is an illusion.
-The market talks freely of movements of 'sentiment' in the value of shares.
-The clue is in the use of the word 'sentiment'.
-We have an explanation for this sentiment as group-think, which means that the market cannot be rational.
+For many years there was the idea that the Market, the unseen hand, was a perfect example of reason used in pursuit of the wish to gain as much as possible.
+We have seen though that the perfect market (i.e. the rational market) beloved of economists is an illusion.
+Stockbrokers will talk about the movement in share prices as changes in 'sentiment'.
+This is an obvious clue.
+The explanation for this sentiment is that it is group-think, which means in turn that the market cannot be rational.
 Of course this is not really an explanation of why it happens, but only a description of what actually happens.
 We would have to delve deeper into our psychology to find out why we want to behave as others do by making similar choices to them.
-It may well be fear that they know something which we don’t or it may be laziness on our part – just following the crowd.
+It may well be fear that they know something which we don’t or it may just be laziness on our part – following the crowd.